bdecentgmbh/moodle-availability_credit/README.md

 Credit Availability Condition for Moodle
 ----------------------------------------

-With this plugins, you can put a price in any course content and ask for a Credit payment to allow access.
+With this plugin, you can put a price on any course content and ask for a Credit payment to allow access.
 It works only with "course modules and resources".
 The support to "course sections" or "topics" is not yet implemented.

 Usage
 -----